magicbug/Cloudlog/README.md

 ## Contributing

-If you would like to contributing in anyway to Cloudlog then its most appreciated, this has been developed in free time, help coding new features or writing documentation is always useful.
+If you would like to contribute in any way to Cloudlog, it is most appreciated.
+This has been developed in free time, help coding new features or writing documentation is always useful.

 Please note that Cloudlog was built using [Codeigniter](https://www.codeigniter.com/docs) version 3 and uses Bootstrap 4 for the user CSS framework documentation is available for this when building components, code will also only be accepted for PR with comments.